-Princess Notallama is mom to Chewpaca, and is mostly black in color.
-Her son, Chewpaca, he is not fully grown yet and is mostly brown in color.
-They came to us from a facility in Georgia, along with our Kiko goats, named Kyle and Squirt.
+Princess Notallama is mother to Chewpaca and Princess Bubblegum and is mostly black in color.
+Chewpaca is mostly brown in color and came to us from a facility in Georgia, along with our Kiko goats, named Kyle and Squirt.
+Princess Bubblegum was born in November of 2020 here at Yellow River Wildlife Sanctuary.

 Compared to a 6′ Man